brennanbrown/journalbar/_posts/2020-06-05-hurt-healing.md

 comment: true
 ---

 **Week Fifteen!** This has been an difficult week, full of pain and hurt--and attempts at healing.
-In my non-coding time I've been figuring out ways to best help the local BIPOC community, I made a small, local [resource list](https://bipoc-resources.ca/), specifically on trying to find some sort of semblance of healing or peace.
+In my non-coding time I've been figuring out ways to best help the BIPOC community, I helped make a small, local [resource list](https://bipoc-resources.ca/), specifically on trying to find some sort of semblance of healing or peace.

 I think the most difficult part is recognizing that this isn't novel or out of nowhere--only this intensity of response from others.
 I feel regret not being as involved in activism as I ought to be, particularly being an indigenous person in Canada.